 Letters of recommendation and GRE are not required for your admission, but are helpful.
 The letters should be addressed to the graduate advisor specific to the program.

 The Department deadlines for Fall and Spring applications are the same as the Cal State Apply deadlines for our programs.
 The deadline for the Spring semester is November 1.
 The deadline for the Fall semester is June 1.

 Note: For international students, the application deadlines are much earlier.
 Please check the Center for Professional and International Education deadlines.

 A few GA/TA positions are available each year for our graduate students.
 You may apply for one of the positions available.
-Application deadlines are usually April 1 for Fall semester and November 1 for Spring semester, but applications after these dates will still be accepted.
+Review of applications will begin April 1 for Fall semester and November 1 for Spring semester, but applications after these dates will still be accepted.